sfc-gh-mwies/sunlife-hol/Day1/01 - zero-to-snowflake/README.md

 - How to perform analytical queries on data in Snowflake, including joins between tables.
 - How to clone objects.
 - How to undo user errors using Time Travel.
-- How to create roles and users, and grant them privileges.
 - How to securely and easily share data with other accounts.

 ### Data You'll Use: